 [Callie Shinkle recently went on a medical mission trip with FMC in Haiti.
 Her reflections are published here with her permission.]
 Peering out the window of the plane as it circled over Haiti, I attempted to catch a glimpse of the country that I would call home for the next week.
 I saw stunning mountain views and luscious pockets of green,…

-In the last month one of my hardest struggles was the question, “What do I do about the naked man eating my garbage?” was last modified: August 18th, 2017
+In the last month one of my hardest struggles was the question, “What do I do about the naked man eating my garbage?”

 The Lord has been speaking loudly and clearly to me and Beaux these last few weeks about exactly what ministry he wants us to dive into here in L’Asile, and we are excited to share it with you!
 The first few months at a new mission post are spent learning the language, learning the town, getting settled in, figuring out where…